Sobeston/zig.guide/chapter-0.md

 **This guide assumes you're using a master build** of Zig as opposed to the latest major release, which means downloading a binary from the site or compiling from source; **the version of Zig in your package manager is likely outdated**.
 This guide does not support the 0.7 or 0.7.1 build of Zig.

-1. Download and extract a prebuilt master binary of zig from:
+1. Download and extract a prebuilt master binary of Zig from:
 ```
 https://ziglang.org/download/
 ```

-2. Add zig to your path
+2. Add Zig to your path
    - linux, macos, bsd

-      Add the location of your zig binary to your `PATH` environment variable.
+      Add the location of your Zig binary to your `PATH` environment variable.
 For an installation, add `export PATH=$PATH:~/zig` or similar to your `/etc/profile` (system-wide) or `$HOME/.profile`.
 If these changes do not apply immediately, run the line from your shell.
    - windows

       a) System wide (admin powershell)